bowman2001/perplexdoc/content/doc/intro/writing/index.md

     attrlink: https://unsplash.com/photos/JJMoAiVl9jA
 ---

-**Markdown** has become a favoured markup system for structuring text files.
-With good cause: The syntax is easy to learn and yet quite comprehensive.
+**Markdown** has become the favored markup language for structuring text files.
+With good cause: Its syntax is easy and yet quite comprehensive.
 {.p-lead} <!--more-->

 _Markdown_ files are plain text files with the suffixes `.md`, `.mdown` or `.markdown`.
-They contain a small set of characters for the markup keeping them easy to read and to work with.
-After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors of _Markdown_ emerged.
+They contain a small set of characters for the markup keeping them easy to read and to work on.
+After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors emerged.
 To resolve their annoying incompatibilities and to create a dependable syntax, John Mc&hairsp;Farlane et al. proposed a strict  specification in 2011: [_Commonmark_][cmark].
 This specification has been implemented in many _Markdown_ render engines since and important web-software providers thereby adhere to _Commonmark_.
 For a quick look at _Commonmark_ you can visit their crisp [one page overview](https://commonmark.org/help).

 ## _Markdown_ for _Perplex_